 Tips for making perfect popsicles:

-- When removing the ice lollies from the moulds, I find that rinsing the outside of the mould under a hot tap helps to release them.
+- Rinse the outside of the mould under a hot tap when removing the popsicles to release them.

 More fruity recipes for you to try:

-- 3 tablespoons Maple Syrup or agave nectar
+- 3 tbsp Maple Syrup or agave nectar

 - Add the coconut milk, mango, 2 tablespoons of the maple syrup, lime juice and ground ginger to a blender.
 Blend until smooth and creamy.

-- Pour 100ml of this mixture into a jug and set aside.
+- Pour about half of this mixture into a jug and set aside.
 To make the pink layer, add the raspberries and remaining 1 tablespoon of maple syrup to the remaining mixture in the blender and blend well.

 - Alternate adding each mixture into the ice lolly moulds.
 Use a toothpick to swirl the layers together.
 Make sure to leave room at the top of the moulds.

-- Cover the top of your mould with clingfilm.
+- Cover the top of your mould with clingfilm or foil.
 Use a knife to carefully poke a hole in the clingfilm where you want to place your ice lolly sticks.
 Insert the ice lolly sticks, ensuring they go down far enough.